noboru-isobe/cot_fm/readme.md

 which can be activated with

 `conda activate cotfm`.
+In order to generate data for the Darcy Flow exeperiments, a separate environment is required for FEniCSx due to compatability issues.
+Please see [this link](https://github.com/TADSGroup/ConditionalOT2023/tree/main) for further details.

-## Usage
+## Structure and Usage

-The file `cotfm/trainer.py` contains a basic script for training and tuning models on the datasets considered in the paper.
+The directory `cotfm/` contains an implementation of COT-FM.
+The file `cotfm/trainer.py` is a basic script for training and tuning models on the 2D and LV datasets considered in the paper.
 To launch training (using a random search over hyperparameters), run e.g.
 `python ./cotfm/trainer.py --savedir ./2moons/ --dataset 2moons --cotmode batch`
 changing the `--dataset` as necessary.

+As the Darcy Flow dataset is of a different nature than the other datasets considered, a somewhat independent implementation for this dataset is contained in the subdirectory `cotfm/darcy_flow/`.

+The folder `mcmc/` contains the necessary code for running MCMC on the Lotka-Voltera and Darcy Flow datasets, and all models are implemented in `models/`.
+The `data/` directory contains various files for generating and loading the datasets considered in our paper.

 ## Citation